 The standards of this Section shall apply to agricultural worker housing as defined in Section 22.130.030.
-The intent of these provisions is to permit and encourage the development and use of sufficient numbers and types of agricultural worker housing units as are commensurate with local need-necessary to support agricultural operations and in conformance with the applicable provisions of state law.
+The intent of these provisions is to permit and encourage the development and use of sufficient numbers and types of agricultural worker housing units necessary to support agricultural operations and in conformance with the applicable provisions of state law.
 Agricultural worker housing is a type of agricultural dwelling unit.

 A. Permitted use, zoning districts.
-Agricultural worker housing providing accommodations consisting of no more than 36 beds in group living quarters or 12 units or spaces for agricultural workers and their households shall be considered a principal may be a permitted agricultural land use when allowed by Article V, Table 5-1 (Coastal Zones - Permit Requirements and Development Standards), and when found consistent with required development standards, including those specified in Section 22.65.040 in the C-APZ zoning district.
-Agricultural worker housing providing accommodations consisting of no more than 36 beds in group living quarter or 12 units or spaces for agricultural workers and their households and shall not be included in the calculation of residential density in the following zoning districts: C-ARP, C-APZ, C-RA, and C-OA
+Agricultural worker housing may be a permitted agricultural land use when allowed by Article V, Table 5-1 (Coastal Zones - Permit Requirements and Development Standards), and when found consistent with required development standards, including those specified in Section 22.65.040 in the C-APZ zoning district.
+Agricultural worker housing providing accommodations consisting of no more than 36 beds in group living quarter or 12 units or spaces for agricultural workers and their households shall not be included in the calculation of residential density in the following zoning districts: C-ARP, C-APZ, C-RA, and C-OA.

 Up to and including 36 beds or 12 units of agricultural worker housing is allowed per legal lot.
-In the C-APZ Zone, aAgricultural worker housing above 36 beds or 12 units per legal lot. shall be subject to the density limits of one unit per 60 acres and The application shall include a worker housing needs assessment and plan, including evaluation of other available worker housing in the area.
+In the C-APZ Zone, aAgricultural worker housing above 36 beds or 12 units per legal lot. shall be subject to the density limits of one unit per 60 acres and the application shall include a worker housing needs assessment and plan, including evaluation of other available worker housing in the area.
 The amount of worker housing approved shall be commensurate with the demonstrated need in the surrounding area.
-Agricultural worker housing requires recording a restrictive covenant running with the land for the benefit of the County ensuring that the agricultural worker housing will continuously be maintained as such, or, if no longer needed, for non-dwelling agricultural production related uses.-
+Agricultural worker housing requires recording a restrictive covenant running with the land for the benefit of the County ensuring that the